Siryn: Powers and abilities

-Siryn possesses the ability to emit high-decibel sonic screams to create various sonic effects with her vocal cords.
+Theresa Cassidy possesses the ability to emit high-decibel sonic screams to create various sonic effects with her vocal cords.
 She can vary the pitch to deflect projectiles.
 She possesses an enhanced sense of hearing and can use her voice to detect objects via echolocation.
 Siryn is able to fly at the speed of sound while screaming.
 She has potent sonic attacks that can shatter objects, project concussive blasts of sonic force (a "sonic lance"). and cause immediate pain, nausea and vomiting, and unconsciousness.
 She has shown a degree of resistance to sounds and vibrations that would be harmful or painful to normal humans and mutants without sonic-based powers.
-Siryn is able to influence and control other human beings with her sonic voice, and cause them to enter a hypnotic state.
+Theresa Cassidy is able to influence and control other human beings with her sonic voice, and cause them to enter a hypnotic state.
 She can cause the intended person to fall in love with her without regard to gender or sexual orientation and carry out her wishes and commands, like mythical Sirens.
-Siryn once used this ability on Spider-Man, forcing him to divulge the truth about the Decimation of the mutants.
+Theresa Cassidy once used this ability on Spider-Man, forcing him to divulge the truth about the Decimation of the mutants.
 She can prevent others from hearing external sounds by a certain vocal pitch so that she can secretly deliver messages to them.

-When Theresa killed the Morrigan, she gained numerous undefined mystical abilities.
+Theresa Cassidy gained numerous undefined mystical abilities when she killed the Morrigan.
 Her known powers include the ability to teleport by her own free will or to people who summon her using the correct ritual, heal her followers and people with a personal bond to her, and some form of immortality or longevity.
 She is able to revert Jamie to his human form and absorb laser blasts from a gun that can destroy Layla Miller's force field.